francoisjacquet/rosariosis/assets/themes/README.md

 ## Activate

-Select the default theme in _School Setup > School Configuration_
+Select the default theme in _School > Configuration_

 Or select your preferred theme in _Users > My Preferences > Display Options_